Gautam9981/VoidInstall/README.md

 # VoidInstall: Interactive Void Linux Installer

-VoidInstall is a modern, interactive, and user-friendly installer for Void Linux, inspired by Archinstall.
+VoidInstall is an interactive, and user-friendly installer for Void Linux, inspired by Archinstall.
 It automates disk partitioning, hardware detection, user setup, desktop environment installation, and more—all from a single script.

 ## Features
 - Auto/manual disk partitioning (UEFI & BIOS support)